Sevan Malikyan

-Sevan Malikyan (Սևան Մալիկյան; born September 4, 1972 in London) is British expressive artist of Armenian ancestry.
+Sevan Mardig Malikyan (Սևան Մալիկյան; born 4 September 1972) is a British expressive artist of Armenian ancestry.

 Career

-Sevan Malikyan was born in 1972 in London.
-Sevan's father, Kevork Malikyan (born in June, 1943), is an Anglo-Armenian actor from Diyarbakır, Turkey.
-He went on to the U.K. in 1963 with a drama scholarship and studied at Rose Bruford Drama School.
-Sevan's mother Maida Malikyan (born in August, 1947) from Nicosia, Cyprus, went to the U.K. in 1959 and went to become a hair stylist in London where they met.
+Malikyan was born in 1972 in St Pancras, London.
+Sevan's father, Kevork Malikyan (born 1943) is an Anglo-Armenian actor from Diyarbakır, Turkey who had moved to the UK in 1963 to study at Rose Bruford Drama School.
+Malikyan's mother Maida (born in 1947), from Nicosia, Cyprus, arrived in the UK in 1959 and worked as a hair stylist in London where they met.

-A studio based painter, Sevan is considered one of the young outstanding artists of his generation with many exhibitions.
+A studio based painter, Malikyan is considered one of the young outstanding artists of his generation with many exhibitions.
 Sevan got his Art education in London, he gained a BA (Hons) in Fine Art from the Bath School of Art and Design.
 Later he studied at the Cyprus College of Art, completing his postgraduate Diploma in Fine Art in 2009 and a post 16 Adult teaching diploma.
-Since 2010 Sevan has been an adult education painting tutor at Cornaro Art Institute.
+Since 2010 Malikyan has been an adult education painting tutor at Cornaro Art Institute.

-Sevan Malikyan's works can be found in private collections of Cyprus, Sweden, Italy, Turkey and the U.K.